Frequently Asked Questions

 Question: I'm a non-native Speaker, can I still teach?

 Yes absolutely - Some schools require you to hold a passport from either the US, Canada, Australia, NZ, SA, or the U.K. - And while most countries prefer native speakers, there are still many opportunities to teach abroad as long as you are fluent in English.
-Just focus your job search on countries in latin america and asia you are good to go as long as you are fluent.
+Just focus your job search on countries in latin america and asia and you are good to go as long as you are fluent.
 Learn more

 Question: How about getting a work visa / work permit?